MicrosoftDocs/msteams-docs/msteams-platform/get-started/first-message-extension.md

 <details>
 <summary>Learn what happens when you deployed your app to Azure</summary>

-Before deployment, the application has been running locally:
+Before deployment, the application runs in the local environment:

 1. The backend runs using _Azure Functions Core Tools_.
 1. The application HTTP endpoint, where Microsoft Teams loads the application, runs locally.

-Deployment involves provisioning resources on an active Azure subscription and deploying (uploading) the backend and frontend code for the application to Azure.
-The backend uses a variety of Azure services, including Azure App Service and Azure Bot Service.
+Deployment involves two steps.
+First, you provision resources on an active Azure subscription.
+Then, you deploy (upload) the backend and frontend code for the application to Azure.
+The backend uses various Azure services, including Azure App Service and Azure Bot Service.

 </details>